Updated: Oct 20

-Now you guys know I love to eat…but edibles are a terrible way to try cannabis for the first time.
+Now, you all know I love to eat… but edibles are a terrible way to try cannabis for the first time.

 Even the experience of the “high” is different when eating edibles than smoking.
 When you smoke weed and inhale/exhale the smoke, that's as “high” as you will be from that one hit.
 You feel the effects immediately and the “high” doesn’t gradually increase over time.